nervosnetwork/rfcs/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md

 For blocks before the activation epoch A, `extension` must be absent.
 After activation, the node must verify that `extension` is absent or a binary with 1 to 96 bytes, and `uncles` and `extension` match the `extra_hash` in the header.

 Pay attention that the `extension` field will occupy the block size.
+See section [Block and Compact Block Structure](../0020-ckb-consensus-protocol/0020-ckb-consensus-protocol.md#block-and-compact-block-structure) in RFC20 for details.

 ### RPC Changes